-Being involved essay by Ursula Panhans-Bühler.
+Being Involved, essay by Ursula Panhans-Bühler

-The relationship between artist and viewer is constantly the subject of reflection in Hatoum’s works.
+The relationship between artwork and viewer is constantly the subject of reflection in Hatoum’s oeuvre.
 This theme is already present in her early performances, which are the focus of particular attention in this publication.
 Hatoum’s performances, especially between 1980 and 1988, exhibit a wide repertory of ideas and forms which act as a precursor to her later sculptures and installations.
 We gradually follow the direction of the path from the ephemeral aspect of the performance work to video and permanent installations.
 This book is the first to offer a comprehensive catalogue of her performance work.

-Since the early 1990s Hatoum has been producing large installations which succeed in arousing in the viewer contradictory feelings of attraction and repulsion, fear and fascination.
-“Light Sentence”, “Corps étranger”, “Homebound” are some of her most ambitious installations and are included in this exhibition.
-These key works combine performative and interactive approaches of her early years with a formal language that derives its vocabulary from minimalist sculpture and conceptual art, which is at the same time charged with personal and political content.
+Since the early nineties, Hatoum has been producing large installations which succeed in arousing in the viewer contradictory feelings of attraction and repulsion, fear and fascination.
+Light Sentence, Corps étranger, Quarters, Home and Homebound are some of her most ambitious installations and are included in this exhibition.
+These key works combine performative and interactive approaches of her early years with a formal language that derives its vocabulary from minimalist sculpture and Conceptual Art, which at the same time is charged with personal and political content.

 Mona Hatoum commits herself totally and literally to her art.
 Her choice of particular materials is arrived at in relation to the content, and the range of materials she uses would appear to be completely inexhaustible: steel and plastic, textiles and soap, electricity and magnetism, found household utensils and disposable items, glass and rubber… Hatoum thus fashions an artistic language in which familiar everyday commodities are transformed into strange and threatening devices.
 This survey exhibition of Hatoum’s work takes this diversity into account. (…)